bmvc2025/bmvc2025.github.io/calls/call-for-papers.md

 Please note that BMVC is a single-track meeting with oral and poster presentations. **The paper submission deadline will be on the 16th of May 2025**.
 Submitted papers should not exceed <b>NINE</b> pages (references are excluded), and appendices should be submitted via the supplementary information.
 You can find further information in the [Author Guidelines]({{site.baseurl}}{% link authors/author-guidelines.md %}) and [Submit your Paper]({{site.baseurl}}{% link authors/submit-your-paper.md %}) pages.

-The submission portal will be available from late-April, 2025.
+The submission portal is available via [OpenReview](https://openreview.net/group?id=bmva.org/BMVC/2025/Conference).

 <!-- <div class="row no-gutters pt-0 d-xs-block ">
     <div class="mb-1 pl-2 pr-2 mx-auto mx-sm-left col-xs-auto">